znsio/specmatic-documentation/documentation/service_virtualisation.md

 If the API ever adds a parameter, changes a type, etc. the simulation will be out of sync, and the consumer application will not integrate with the provider API in higher environments.

 One solution is to define the API first as a specification, and then use it to simulate the provider.
-For this to be effective, the provider dev must run the same contract spec in test mode against their API.
-This way, the provider cannot deviate from the contract, assuring the consumers of the fidelity of the simulation.
+For this to be effective, the provider dev must [run the same contract spec to test their API](/documentation/contract_tests.html).
+This way, the provider cannot deviate from the contract, assuring consumers of the fidelity of the simulation.

 Qontract can be used to define such an API specification.
-This can then be used by the consumer as a simulation, and by the provider as contract tests against the API that must pass.

 ### First Define The Contract